"

 They lie / are lying (down).

 Notice how the verb conjugates, especially in the first person singular / third person plural forms.
-Recall that a spelling rule preventing the common endings -ю / -я from following the letter ж.
+Recall that a spelling rule in Russian states that the letter ж cannot be followed by either -ю / -я.
+The endings in these forms are therefore -а / -у.

 Наприме́р: